bit-broker/website/content/en/docs/getting-started/demo.md

 ### Demo Data Connectors

 Here we provide a range of [data connectors](/docs/concepts/connectors/) to help you understand what they are and how to build your own.
-Indeed, it is hoped that you can simple modify one of these data connectors to achieve your own data submission aims.
+Indeed, it is hoped that you can simply modify one of these data connectors to achieve your own data submission aims.

 {{% alert color="info" %}}
 We will endeavor to increase the example data connectors here over time.
 Offering more choices of both data sources and implementation languages.
 We welcome help from the community on this and [you are encouraged](https://github.com/bit-broker/.github/blob/main/profile/README.md) to submit your own data connectors in the sample set.